 For example, if the original bidder purchased the tax lien certificate from the county at the highest interest rate of 18%, then when the property is sold to an unknown new bidder at a tax deed auction, the original bidder will receive 100% of their investment plus 36% interest.

-What Happens to Tax Lien Properties That Aren’t Sold?
+What Happens to Tax Lien Properties in Florida That Aren’t Sold?

 In the unlikely event that no one purchases the tax lien certificate at the auction, the county will attempt to sell the tax lien certificate again.